You can download a copy of these Rules as a PDF file from here.

 - Persons donating challenge cups or similar trophies do so on the understanding that the gift is made outright to the Club.
 In the event of the Club ceasing to exist, challenge cups or similar trophies shall be returned, where possible, to donors or their heirs.

-- The Kennel Club is the final authority for interpreting the Constitution, Rules and Regulations of the Club in all cases relative to Canine or Club matters and shall be the final court of appeal in all matters of dispute.
+- The Kennel Club is the final authority for interpreting the Constitution, Rules and Regulations of the Club in all cases relative to Canine or Club matters.

 - The Bearded Collie Club shall not join any Federation of Societies or Clubs.